 The “problems” section displays all SEO problems regarding your website, for example that your homepage cannot be indexed.
 It’s important to keep an eye on this section as some problem can afflict your website ranking and traffic.

-But that’s not all!
-The most useful feature of this great plugin arrives when you are writing a posts and you can check and edit the snippet preview of how your post will appear on Google research, plus it gives you a SEO analysis of your post and what to improve!
-I love it.
+Another useful feature of the plugin is checking the content of your blog post in real time.
+You can check and edit the snippet preview of how your post will appear on Google research, plus it gives you an SEO analysis of your post and what to improve!

 But we want real people comments, not spammy ones.

-Thankfully Akismet can help you to get rid of those spam comments and keep your posts nice and tidy, without annoying spammy content for your audience.
+Thankfully, you can use a plugin to get rid of those spam comments and keep your posts nice and tidy, without annoying spammy content for your audience.

 Your readers, once they have enjoyed reading your blog posts because it gave them useful information, they want to be able to share your content EASILY.

-You can a lot of feature already with the free version: it offers a Pinterest, Facebook, Twitter, Google+ and LinkedIn button.
+It offers a Pinterest, Facebook, Twitter, Google+ and LinkedIn button already in the free version.
 If you’d like your audience to be able to share on platforms like Reddit, Whatsapp or Tumblr, you can buy the Pro Version for just $29/year.

 In my opinion, for the potential of this plugin, $29 in a very fair price.

 Jetpack can be a good alternative to Google Analytics when starting out.